github/docs/content/code-security/secret-scanning/generating-regular-expressions-for-custom-patterns-with-ai.md

 {% data reusables.secret-scanning.link-to-push-protection %}

-## Generating a regular expression for an organization with {% data variables.secret-scanning.copilot-secret-scanning %}
+## Generating a regular expression for an organization using the generator

 {% data reusables.profile.access_org %}
 {% data reusables.profile.org_settings %}